Skip to main content

 Figure \(\PageIndex{4}\): Nucleosome organization. https://commons.wikimedia.org/wiki/F...ganization.png.
 Creative Commons Attribution-Share Alike 3.0 Unported license.

-The histones have multiple lysine and arginine residues that interact with the negatively charged phosphate groups of the DNA backbone.
-The nucleosome core is formed of two H2A-H2B dimers and an H3-H4 tetramer, forming two nearly symmetrical halves by tertiary structure (C2 symmetry; one macromolecule is the mirror image of the other).
-The 4 'core' histones (H2A, H2B, H3 and H4) are relatively similar in structure and highly conserved through evolution, all featuring a 'helix-turn-helix' motif (a DNA-binding protein motif that recognizes specific DNA sequence).
-They also share the feature of long 'tails' on one end of the amino acid structure, which is the location of post-translational modification, specifically N-acetylation.
+Histones contain multiple lysine and arginine residues that interact with the negatively charged phosphate groups of the DNA backbone.
+The nucleosome core comprises two H2A-H2B dimers and an H3-H4 tetramer, forming two nearly symmetrical halves by tertiary structure (C2 symmetry; one macromolecule is the mirror image of the other).
+The 4 'core' histones (H2A, H2B, H3, and H4) are structurally similar and highly conserved across evolution, all featuring a 'helix-turn-helix' motif (a DNA-binding protein motif that recognizes specific DNA sequences).
+They also share a feature of long 'tails' at one end of the amino acid structure, which is the site of post-translational modification, specifically N-acetylation.

 Figure \(\PageIndex{5}\): Histone octamers form the backbone for chromosomal structure.
 Acetylation and methylation affect histone-DNA interactions.
 DNA methylation increases histone-DNA affinity and blocks transcriptional activation.
 Acetylation of the histone tails disrupts histone-DNA interactions and facilitates gene expression. https://commons.wikimedia.org/wiki/F...cetylation.jpg.
 Creative Commons Attribution 3.0 Unported